Aaron Fearne: Coaching career

 Fearne served as an assistant coach for the Taipans from 2001 to 2009.
 He was the head coach of the Marlins of the Queensland Basketball League (QBL) from 2006 to 2009.
 He led the team to QBL championships in 2007 and 2009.
 Fearne was named the QBL Coach of the Year in 2006 and 2007.

 Fearne was head coach of the Taipans for nine seasons and led the team to three postseason berths.
 Fearne was named as the NBL Coach of the Year in 2015.
 On 3 March 2018, the Taipans announced that Fearne would not return as head coach.

 On 1 August 2018, Fearne joined the Charlotte 49ers as an assistant coach.
 After head coach Ron Sanchez left Charlotte in June 2023 to become the top assistant to Tony Bennett at Virginia, Fearne was named interim head coach on 7 June, with his appointment for the entire 2023–24 season becoming official on 15 June.

 On 12 February 2024, Charlotte removed the interim tag from Fearne, naming him the program’s permanent head coach after leading the 49ers to a 15-8 start and 9-2 mark in The American.

+On 17 March 2026, Charlotte announced that it had parted ways with Fearne.